tarantool/tarantool/changelogs/unreleased/gh-7207-backtrace-perf-degrade.md

 ## bugfix/core

-* Fixed performance degrade of fiber backtrace collection after backtrace rework (gh-7207).
+* Fixed the performance degradation of fiber backtrace collection after the backtrace rework (gh-7207).